 How To Change your Game Status in Discord

 Of course, Discord is far from just a chat app.
-You can also use Discord to see what games your friends are playing, whether through clients like Steam, or through manual input.
+You can also use Discord to see what games your friends are playing, whether through clients like Steam or manual input.
 Here’s how to display your game status in Discord.

 Manually change your online status in Discord